codeOfRobin/try-swift-talk/try!Swift.md

 ![inline](PresenceBarApp.png)

 ^ In order to do that, we abstracted away the view into it's own framework and put it inside it's own app.
 We added a UIStepper and now we need to wire them together.
+We could use RxSwift's bind to connect them together directly, but sometimes we just want to send arbitrary events, from say a timer or a dispatch source, or RxCocoa sometimes won't have it implemented.
 What's a good way to make an observable that can send arbitrary events?

 ---